rethinkdb/rethinkdb-rs/api/javascript/writing-data/update.md

 # Description #

 Update JSON documents in a table.
-Accepts a JSON document, a RQL expression, or a combination of the two.
+Accepts a JSON document, a ReQL expression, or a combination of the two.
 You can pass options like `returnVals` that will return the old and new values of the row you have modified.

 Update returns an object that contains the following attributes: